-Contamination of collection and storage containers renders those containers in need of management as medical waste, too.
+Contamination of collection and storage containers means those containers must be managed as medical waste, too.
 You might be able to get multiple uses out of a container, but you won’t be able to return the container to the “clean side” and use it for non-waste materials.
-This is actually mandated for RCRA hazardous waste and the precautionary principle makes it a good idea for all regulated medical waste (infectious, pathological).
+This is actually mandated for RCRA hazardous waste and the precautionary principle makes it a good idea for all regulated medical waste (e.g. infectious, pathological).
 Specifically, US federal law says containers which held hazardous waste must be triple-rinsed (filled with water three times) and the wash liquid must be managed as hazardous waste.
 This might allow you to re-use the container for other purposes, but it ends up creating a lot of secondary waste in the washwater.
 Unless the container is particularly valuable, this method is rarely used.
 Containers are usually disposed of with the waste they contain.

 Many municipalities have occasional household hazardous waste collection days when authorities designate a place where residents bring waste from their homes.
 These are intended to be strictly for residential/household waste, not from commercial facilities.
-Different authorities have different rules, but usually these collection days explicitly prohibit infectious waste.
+Different authorities have different rules, but usually these collection days explicitly prohibit biomedical waste.
 They are not equipped to deal with it.
 Check with your local government before bringing medical waste to these events.

 See also: spill cleanup